graines-de-sol/serre/README.md

 Note
 -----
-You may also check your Mail server configuration, since the Refuge sends E-Mail accross members and on account creations.
+You may also check your Mail server configuration, since the Refuge sends E-Mail across members and on account creations.
 Nonetheless, it is not required for application bootstrap.

 Usage
 -----